Gifts: Things Given Willingly Without Payment/Natural Abilities or Talents

 What is a Gift?

 We all are endowed with a gift or gifts in some form.
-Whether we class them as being God given, or a natural talent isn't important.
+Whether we class them as being God-given, or natural talent isn't important.
 What unfolds in our lives or where fate leads us determines which of these we become aware of and utilize to their full potential.

-At the moment there are a lot of hubs and blog posts/articles on the Internet advising the best "gifts' for Valentine's Day.
-Soon after that it will be Easter, Birthday, and Christmas etc. Just do a Google search for "gifts" and you will see where the priority lies.
+There are always a lot of articles and blog posts on the Internet advising the best "gifts' for various celebrations throughout the year ~ Halloween, Christmas, Valentine's Day, Easter, various birthdays etc. Just do a Google search for "gifts" and you will see where the priority lies.

-Well, in this article I won't be discussing those type of gifts.
+Well, in this article I won't be discussing those types of gifts.

-1. something given voluntarily without payment in return, as to show favor toward someone, honor an occasion, or make a gesture of assistance; present. (donation, contribution, offering, benefaction, endowment, bounty, boon, largess, alms, gratuity, tip, premium, allowance, subsidy, bequest, legacy, inheritance, dowry)
+1. something given voluntarily without payment in return, as to show favour toward someone, honour an occasion, or make a gesture of assistance; present. (donation, contribution, offering, benefaction, endowment, bounty, boon, largess, alms, gratuity, tip, premium, allowance, subsidy, bequest, legacy, inheritance, dowry)